M-Alshoura/CPSC_525_CWE_30/README.md

 ## Description of the vulnerable code

 The code emulates a weaker [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) key exchange to encrypt a message provided as a command line argument.
-For the purposes of demonstration the shared private key is generated using the program's own public key to simplify the calculation.
+For the purposes of demonstration the shared private key is generated using the program's own public key to simplify the logic.

 The exchange contains public information that a malicious actor would be able to see namely:
 - The prime `prime_number_P` which is used for modulus